Cry0nicS/cancer-classifier-frontend/README.md

 There is a "linter" check running before each commit.
 All the above standards must be respected, in order to commit.

+## CodeRabbit.ai

+Current GitHub repository has an integration with [CodeRabbit.ai](https://coderabbit.ai).
+This integration allows for the automatic deployment of the project to the CodeRabbit.ai platform.

+The configuration is stored in the `.coderabbit.yaml` file.
+While currently most of the presets are left to default, the configuration is set to ignore the `components/Ui/**` folder as this is coming directly from UI-Thing library with little to no custom changes.

 ## Troubleshooting

 On rare occasions, you might encounter an error related to `.nuxt` folder. <br />